SFLazarus/Score-Predictor/README.md

 # Score-Predictor
-Built Score Predictor using few Regression models to predict scores for each NFL team.
+Built Score Predictor using few Regression models to predict scores for each MLB team.

 # Problem Statement:
 ### NFL, MLB, NBA and Soccer scores